jgrandguillaume/stock-logistics-warehouse/stock_cycle_count/README.rst

 Stock Cycle Count
 =================

-This module adds the capability to schedule cycle counts in a warehouse through different rules defined by the user
+This module adds the capability to execute a cycle count strategy in a warehouse through different rules defined by the user.

 Installation
 ============

-[WIP]
 To install this module, you need to:

-#.
-Do this ...
+* Download this module to your addons path.
+* Install the module in your database.

 Configuration
 =============

-[WIP]
-To configure this module, you need to:
+You can configure the rules to compute the cycle count, acting as follow:

 #.
-Go to ...
+Go to "Inventory > Configuration > Cycle Count Rules"
+#.
+Create as much cycle count rules as you want.
+#.
+Assign the rules to the Warehouse where you want to apply the rules in.
+#.
+Set a "Cycle Count Planning Horizon" for each warehouse.

 .. figure:: path/to/local/image.png
    :alt: alternative description